paigautam/CVPR21_FastSinkhornFilters/README.md

 # Fast-Sinkhorn-Filters
-Sample code for Fast Sinkhorn Filters - from CVPR 2021 paper.
+Sample code for Fast Sinkhorn Filters - Using Matrix Scaling for Non-Rigid Shape Correspondence with Functional Maps